FeepingCreature/feepingcreature.github.com/jerboa_intro.md

 Strings are defined using quote marks: `"Hello World"` or `'Hello World'`.

+The equality operation `==` may be overloaded - for instance, `2 == 2.0`, and arrays are equal if all their elements are equal.
+For identity comparison, which yields true if two objects are _identical_, that is the same object, use the `is` operator: `a is b` is true iff `a` and `b` are the same object.
+So for instance, `[2] is [2]` is false, because those are two different array objects.

+Note: ints, floats and bools with the same value are always the same object.

 ## Statements

 A Jerboa file consists of a list of statements.